 Sparebanken Møre's loan portfolio is well diversified and around 60% of the bank's lending is to retail customers, mainly in the form of mortgages.
-We note that at Q4 2011 32% of retail loans were part of Møre Boligkreditt's covered pool.
-We note some concentration towards the property management sector of around 13%, fishing related industry of around 8% (primarily fishing vessels and exposures backed by fishing quotas) and shipping of around 4% of total loans at end Q4 2011.
+We note that at YE 2011 32% of retail loans were part of Møre Boligkreditt's covered pool.
+We note some concentration towards the property management sector of around 13%, fishing related industry of around 7% (primarily fishing vessels and exposures backed by fishing quotas) and shipping of around 4% of total loans at YE 2011.
 These sectors have historically been characterised by higher volatility and could be a source of vulnerability.

 Operating in a small geographic region means the bank has significant single-borrower exposure, as measured by the 20 largest exposures in relation to Tier 1 capital or pre-provision income.
-We note a somewhat unseasoned loan portfolio, which reflects high pre-crisis lending growth.
-Furthermore, the bank's mortgage loan portfolio has a relatively high loan-to-value level, which may pose a risk to asset quality, especially in light of the rapid and sizable property price appreciation in Norway.
+We also note a somewhat unseasoned loan portfolio, which reflects high pre-crisis lending growth.
+Furthermore, the bank's mortgage loan portfolio displays a relatively high loan-to-value level, which may pose a risk to asset quality, especially in light of the rapid and sizable property price appreciation in Norway.

-Problem loans (defined as commitments in default and other bad and doubtful commitments) accounted for 2.1% of gross loans for 2011, down from 2.6% at YE2010.
-The bank's loan loss reserve coverage is relatively low at around 45% of problem loans.
-We further note that the bank has historically had a higher problem loan ratio and a lower problem loan coverage ratio than other Moody's-rated Norwegian banks.
+Problem loans (defined as commitments in default and other bad and doubtful commitments) accounted for 1.9% at YE 2011, continuing the steady downward trend from 3.1% at YE2007.
+At end-June 2012, the figure had decreased further to 1.2%.
+We also note the positive trend as regards loan loss reserve levels which increased to 63% at end-June 2012, an increase from 50% at end-2011 and from 36% at YE2007.
+We note however that the bank has historically had a somewhat higher problem loan ratio and a lower problem loan coverage ratio than other Moody's-rated Norwegian savings banks.
 On the other hand, actual losses have remained at a low level in the past five years.

 The economic environment in Norway, and in the county of Møre and Romsdal, is satisfactory, but slower economic growth, fewer exports and weaker domestic demand have been a challenge for the corporate sector.
 Further, with regards to retail loans, household indebtedness has increased in recent years, making customers more vulnerable to interest rates rises, although we take comfort in the still low unemployment levels in Norway.
-Overall, we consider the asset quality trend to be weakening.

 Sparebanken Møre exhibits good capitalisation.
-At Q4 2011 the Tier 1 and total capital ratios, as calculated under Basel II's standardised approach, stood at 12.1% and 13.6%, respectively.
+At YE 2011 the Tier 1 and total capital ratios, as calculated under Basel II's standardised approach, stood at 12.1% and 13.6%, respectively.
 We view the bank's capital buffer as adequate to withstand potential credit losses.
-However, hybrid capital made up close to 15% of the bank's Tier 1 capital at Q4 2011, which is the maximum amount that can be included in Tier 1 in Norway.
-We caution that the quality to absorb losses of hybrid capital is below that of pure equity.
-In addition, these instruments could be excluded from Tier 1 capital according to the Basel Committee's propositions as they are currently presented.
+We note that Sparebanken More issued a new NOK 500 million hybrid in September 2012.
+The new capital issuance is part of the bank's plan to focus on bigger clients in their region.
+According to Norwegian regulations, hybrid capital of various forms can contribute up to 35% of tier 1 capital - with this issue, Sparebank More's hybrid capital contributes in total around 24% of tier 1 capital.